cryptozealot/csgo-practice-automation/README.md

 </b>

 Here's what the script does
-1. Get latest release filenames, so we can download them in step2
+1. Gets latest release filenames, so we can download them in step2
 2. Downloads latest compiled binaries builds
 3. Untars SourceMod and Metamod:Source and unzips Practice Mode Plugin
 4. Cleans up files